 ECM Memory Consumption Measurement

 JVET-Z0150 proposed a mechanism of calculating memory consumption within encoding process that was integrated into ECM SW and is enabled as default.
+This mechanism requests from the OS two memory related characteristics: VmPeak and VmHWM.
+Both numbers reflect peak memory consumption for the encoding process.
+The difference between them is that VmPeak includes all virtual memory requested by the process whereas VmHWM reflects only peak consumption of RAM.
+The latter number is also often called “resident set size” (RSS) or ‘High Water Mark of physical RAM”.
+In all experiments below we always used VmPeak number.

-We used this mechanism in order to estimate the memory consumption of ECM9 and also evaluate how stable the measurement tool is.
+We used current ECM mechanism of memory consumption in order to estimate the memory consumption of ECM9 and also evaluate how stable the measurement tool is.
 In this experiment we launched ECM9 CTC simulations twice and collected corresponding VmPeak memory results rounded to 0.1GiB.
 The experiment was carried out under Centos 7 OS, with gcc 8.1.0 compiler.
 Table 1 summarizes results of ECM memory consumption over different configurations for qp 37, 0-th RA segment was taken for RA simulations in order to reduce the table size.

 Table 1.
 ECM9 Memory Consumption Measurement (GiB), VmPeak, CTC, QP37, RAS0